Pranuthi-earla/CMOS-Circuit-Design/README.md

 ### 28-Lecture-2 SPICE simulation for CMOS inverter

+Simulation Setup

+* The input voltage (Vin) is swept from 0 V to 2.5 V in 0.05 V increments to capture the voltage transfer characteristic (VTC).
+* At each step, the corresponding output voltage (Vout) is recorded, ensuring sufficient resolution across the full input range.

+* Device parameters are defined through included model files, which contain the required technology details.

+* The extracted VTC shows a slight leftward shift

+* This shift indicates stronger NMOS pull-down relative to PMOS pull-up, revealing a small but visible strength imbalance in the inverter.

 ### 29-L3 Labs Sky130 SPICE simulation for CMOS

+ VTC Characteristics

+* The CMOS inverter consists of one PMOS and one NMOS transistor, with the PMOS W/L ≈ 2.33× NMOS W/L

+* Vin is swept from 0 V to 1.8 V in 0.01 V increments, and Vout is recorded at each step to generate the VTC.

+* The switching threshold (Vm) is identified where Vin = Vout on the ngspice plot.

+* This intersection point clearly marks the inverter’s operating midpoint.

+* At a W/L ratio ≈ 2.3 the measured switching voltage is approximately 0.876 V.

+* Fine cursor movement on the plot is achieved by pressing and holding the right mouse button

+Transient Analysis

+* Transient behavior is analyzed using the Day-3 transient SPICE file

+* Input is a pulse signal transitioning between 0 V and 1 V with:

+  * Rise time = 0.1 ns
+  * Fall time = 0.1 ns
+  * Pulse width = 2 ns
+  * Period = 4 ns

+* The reference point for delay measurement is 50% of output voltage (≈ 0.9 V)

+* Delay is measured as the time difference between the input transition and the output reaching the mid-level.

+ Delay Results

+* Rise delay =  2.482 - 2.15 = 0.333ns

+* Fall delay =  4.334 - 4.050 = 0.285ns

 -------------------------------------------------------------------------------

 ## Static behavior evaluation – CMOS inverter robustness – Switching Threshold